KagemaNjoroge/KenyaWeather/README.md

 # Weather App

-A weather app for minialists with deadlines!
+A Weather Data Scrapping Utility with an API

 ## Description